Education in Norway: Breaks

-National Holidays
+National holidays

-In Norway, there are thirteen national holidays that students do not have to go to school.
+In Norway, there are thirteen national holidays that students are free from school.
 In the middle of April, there are four days of Easter break.
-Norway celebrates the International Workers' Day on May 1st and its Constitution Day on May 17th.
+Norway celebrates International Workers' Day on May 1 and its Constitution Day on May 17.
 Furthermore, Norway also celebrates Ascension Day in May, with the exact date depending on the each year.
-10 days after Ascension Day, the country celebrates Pentecost, and Whit Monday the next day.
-Students do not have to go to school on these national holidays.
+Ten days after Ascension Day, the country celebrates Pentecost, and Whit Monday the next day.
+Students do not have to attend school on these national holidays.
 However, some of the holidays are included in the long break.
-For example, New Year's day and Christmas are national holidays in Norway, but students have Christmas Holidays at that time.
+For example, New Year's Day and Christmas are national holidays in Norway, but students have Christmas holidays at that time.